GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 This project implements a neural network to predict the values of star spot parameters of an eclipsing binary star system (EB system).
 An EB system consists of two stars in a very small distance, orbiting around their common center of mass.
 The phenomenon is periodical and under certain circumstances the two star can eclipse one the other causing a decrease of light observed in time.
 Consequently the light curve of EB's can be devided in four different parts.
 Two parts that the observed light is maximum (both stars visible) and two parts that observed light is minimum (eclipses).
-I general the two maxima of light observed in the curves should be equal.
+In general the two maxima of light observed in the curves should be equal.
 Whenever this is not the case, a maxima asymmetry (MA) is present.
-The following image shows two light curves, one with MA (blue) and one without MA (yellow)
+The following image shows two light curves, one with MA (blue) and one without MA (yellow).

 ![MA image](images/with_without_ma.png)